LoganBrinsmead/artsy/README.md

 - Users with accounts can save their favorite artworks, create "galleries" with favorite artwork
 - Local caching of artwork data and favorited artwork for users without accounts
 - Browse by artist, museum/artwork source, or artwork type.
-- More artwork sources: planned currently is Europeana and Harvard Art Museums.
 - lists of trending artworks, most liked artworks, most viewed, etc.